openscopeproject/InteractiveHtmlBom/README.md

 I recommend downloading
 [latest release](http://github.com/openscopeproject/InteractiveHtmlBom/releases)
 or cloning this repo in a directory of your choice and creating a symlink in one of KiCad's plugin directories to `InteractiveHtmlBom` folder.
-Linux users can do it with `ln -s <target> <link>`, in windows `cmd /c mklink /D <link> <target>` does the job.
+MacOS users can do it with `ln -s <target> <link>`, in windows `cmd /c mklink /D <link> <target>` does the job.
 If you don't want to bother with symlinks just copy InteractiveHtmlBom folder into one of plugin directories.

-If you want this plugin to work in all KiCad versions you install, it's best to put it in user folder (`%APPDATA%` for Windows, `~/` for Linux).
+If you want this plugin to work in all KiCad versions you install, it's best to put it in user folder (`%APPDATA%` for Windows, `~/` for MacOS).

+**Linux users can not install this plugin** at the moment because of wxPython/GTK3 mess.
+If you try to do it pcbnew will most likely crash.
+This _should_ be fixed in KiCad 5.1.
+Meanwhile read on below on how to use it as a standalone script.

 ## Usage

+You can use this plugin as installed Pcbnew Action Plugin or as a standalone script.

+### Installed plugin

 Open Pcbnew.
 Draw your board, make sure it has edges drawn on Edge.Cuts layer.